 Of course they aren’t as forgiving as the top end putters from the ‘name’ golf brands.
 They don’t have too much in the way of tech or perimeter weighting in the heel or toe to ensure off centre strikes still reach the intended target.

 That isn’t necessarily a bad thing for someone just starting out though as it promotes good habits.
 You need to hit your putts in the centre of the putter and when you do the Slazenger putter will do the job just fine.

 As with many of the budget putters out there, the Slazenger D300 models imitate some of the higher end models, in this case the Odyssey ‘Two Ball’ and ‘Fang’ designs.

-A brand you may not be familiar with but which is well known within the professional game after the late great Payne Stewart who used a SeeMore FGP blade to win the 1999 US Open.
+A brand you may not be familiar with but that is well known within the professional game after the late great Payne Stewart used a SeeMore FGP blade to win the 1999 US Open.
 Zach Johnson then added to the brand's reputation by winning the 2007 Masters and then the 2015 Open at St Andrews while using the same style of putter.